LACMIP/emu/docs/_documentation/typecollection.md

 If you're asked to apply numbers to new type specimens, please consult the following workflow.

-To avoid mixing up specimens and labels, work with only one specimen lot at a time.
+Work with only one specimen lot at a time to avoid mixing up specimens and labels.
 {: .notice--warning}

 | *Step* | *Type Numbering Workflow* |